sawleen/SG_private_property_prices/README.md

   <hr>
   <h3> Notes </h3>
   This was part of a group project I did for my part-time Masters.
-Although all codes uploaded here were written by me, credits to the team for the discussion and insights on analytical perspectives too :)
+All codes uploaded here were written by me, but I will like to thank my team for the discussion and insights too.
   </body>
 </html>